-The getline and getwline functions read an entire line from stream, storing the address of the buffer, which contains the text into lineptr.
+The getline and getwline functions read an entire line from stream and, if the buffer contains text, store the address of the buffer into lineptr.
 The buffer is null-terminated and includes the newline character if one was found.

-If lineptr is NULL, then getline will allocate a buffer for storing the line, which should be freed by the user program.
-(In this case, the value in n is ignored.)
+If lineptr is NULL, then getline will allocate a buffer for storing the line that should be freed by the user program.
+In this case, the value in n is ignored.